Expand

 Repertoire Note

-Choral level of difficulty: 4 (5 greatest)
+Choral level of difficulty: Level 4 (5 greatest)

 Another great occasional piece for a ceremonial event.
 MacMillan really has a perfect feel for the kind of music which sends shivers up and down the spine as the organ, brass and timpani thunder around a great reverberant space.
 The text: ‘Thou art Peter and on this rock will I build my church’ is perfectly appropriate for the visit of St Peter’s modern successor.
 The feel of the music, unlike that for the installation of the Archbishop of Westminster, however, is of a darker hue – maybe a reflection of the weight of responsibility surrounding the Pontiff, maybe a reflection of the dark secular times in which we live.
 Who knows?
 But what MacMillan marks to be played ‘joyfully’ in the brass triplet semiquavers (16th notes) feels slightly portentous – but then it is an extraordinary occasion in which awe is probably more in evidence than levity.